 In Southside Pittsburgh’s The Smiling Moose, a place known as much for co-ed carousing as it is for underground live music, a cramped attic of a venue hosted a storm of black metal that brewed slowly, starting as a fine mist and finishing as a torrential thundershower.

-Local act Veiled took the stage first, their dripping, mossy, frigid black metal, the band formerly known as Gnosis of the Witch, Windir and Drudkh iffs crawling from their mouths and nostrils, swirling atmospherics complimenting their nihilistic death rattle.
+Local act Veiled took the stage first, their dripping, mossy, frigid black metal, the band formerly known as Gnosis of the Witch, Windir and Drudkh riffs crawled from their mouths and nostrils with swirling atmospherics complimenting their nihilistic death rattle.

 Bane from Canada upped the stakes with warlike chords, an old-school thrash stage presence, and an Immortal vs. Watain fervor that blew away the fog.

 Imperial Triumphant took over the stage next, their statuesque stage garb and chiming, ambient din evoking ancient times, gladiatorial violence, deprived idolatry, golden hordes, and blood sacrifices.